 - Friday, September 25 at noon, Joan and Sanford Weill Hall, Room 2215

 Applications will be due by September 30, 2015 and we expect to select the first fellow by the end of October.
 For more detail related to the fellowship, the application process, and the timing, print the fellowship overview.

-Questions related to current fellowships should be directed to Mim Jones in the Office of Student Services.
-Questions related to course sequencing should be directed to Lindsay Price in the Office of Student Services.
+Questions related to current fellowships and course sequencing should be directed to the Office of Student Services.
 Questions related to the overall fellowship requirements for the Ranny Riecker Michigan Delegation Fellowship may be directed to Jennifer Niggemeier in the Office of Graduate Career Services and Alumni Relations.